sta/websocket-sharp/README.md

 - **[websocket-sharp for Unity]**

 That's priced at **US$15**.
-I think that your $15 makes this project more better and accelerated, Thank you!
+I think your $15 makes this project more better and accelerated, Thank you!

 ## Supported .NET framework ##